 It’s all about the Tortilla here at Bar Zabaleta!
 A slice of the classic Spanish omelette here is so good, I reckon it rivals that of the legendary Bar Nestor on the other side of the river in Old Town.
 There’s a constant flow of Tortilla here too so there’s no fuss of having to reserve a slice ahead!
 Style-wise, it’s a little less runny, the potatoes are cut smaller & more cooked than Nestor’s.
 Totally delicious it still is, with that same caramelised and green onion goodness.

 Xarma Cook & Culture (Miguel Imaz Kalea, 1 | www.xarmacook.com)

 Hidalgo 56 (Paseo de Colón, 15 | www.hidalgo56.com)

-My favourite Pintxos bar in the Gros area, Hidalgo 56 dishes up some of the tastiest and most creative Pintxos in town.
+Hidalgo 56, a Gros classic serves up some creative and tasty Pintxos.
 Their Morcilla ‘volcano’ is one of the dishes I crave most as soon as I set foot in San Sebastian.
 A house speciality made from black pudding, egg yolk & apple puree, it’s an explosion of bold, earthy and moreish flavours from the get go.
 For something a bit more delicate and fresher on the palate, try their Tomato & Anchovy Tartare.
-A must-visit on any Pintxos crawl itinerary in the Gros district.
+Another must-visit on any Pintxos crawl itinerary in the Gros district.